quiltdata/quilt/docs/walkthrough/working-with-the-catalog.md

 ## Admin UI

-The Quilt catalog includes an admin panel that allows you to manage users and buckets in your stack and to customize your Quilt catalog.
+The Quilt Catalog includes an Admin panel where you can manage users and buckets in your stack and customize the display of your Quilt Catalog.
 See [Admin UI docs](../Catalog/Admin.md) for details.

 **[To learn more, check out the public demo catalog](https://open.quiltdata.com/b/quilt-example)**.